4.8

 Image: ChateauVersailles.fr

-However, these embellishments were melted by Louis XIV to provide funding for the War of the League of Augsburg.
+But, Louis XIV melted down these decorations to fund the War of the League of Augsburg.

-The casket bearing Louis XIV’s body was also on exhibit in this room from September 2 until September 10, 1715.
+The casket bearing Louis XIV’s body was also exhibited in this room from September 2 until September 10, 1715.

 The Apollo Room

-The Palace of Versailles’ Apollo Room was designed as the monarch’s Ceremonial Room and used as the throne room after 1682.
+The Apollo Room inside Palace of Versailles was designed as the monarch’s Ceremonial Room and used as the throne room after 1682.

-Like the Mercury Room’s decorations, Louis XIV’s silver throne had to be melted to finance the war.
+Like the Mercury Room’s decorations, Louis XIV’s silver throne was melted to finance the war.

-The room’s ceiling is painted with the figure of Apollo riding his chariot.
+The ceiling of the room features a painting of Apollo riding his chariot.

 The Queen’s Apartments

-Similar in design to the King’s Apartments, the Queen’s Apartments consist of a series of rooms which is now toured in the opposite order of the traditional one.
+Similar in design to the King’s Apartments, the Queen’s Apartments comprise a series of rooms, now toured in reverse order compared to the traditional sequence.

-These apartments were occupied by queens Maria Theresa, Marie Leszczyńska and Marie-Antoinette in that order.
+These apartments were home to French queens Maria Theresa, Marie Leszczyńska, and Marie-Antoinette, in that order.

-Grab your ticket to the guided tour of the Palace of Versailles and Maries Antoinette’s estate to know about her history in detail.
+Grab your ticket to the guided tour of the Palace of Versailles and Maries Antoinette’s estate to learn about her history in detail.

 The Queen’s Guard Room